koomekevo/react-math-magicians/README.md

 - After the refactor is done, test the app in the browser.
 It should keep the same functionality.

 ## Live Demo
+### Heroku
+The live demo of the app is available at https://koomekevo-react-math-magicians.herokuapp.com/

+### Netlify
-The live demo is available at https://koomekevo.github.io/react-math-magicians/
+The live demo of the app is available at https://koomekevo-react-math-magicians.netlify.app/

 ## Built With